 Winemaking: 70% Friulano and 30% Sauvignon.
 The grapes are first destemmed and then soft pressed.
 Friulano does alcoholic fermentation in stainless steel tank at controlled temperature (16-18°C).
 Sauvignon does fermentation and fining in French oak barrel.
 Weekly battonage for 12 months before the blend.
 Finally 6 months aging before bottling.

 Taste: dry, rich and flavoursome.

-Serving suggestions: to be served slightly chilled, perfect with fish, white meats and fresh cheese.
+Serving suggestions: to be served slightly chilled, perfect with fish, raw ham and fresh cheese.